 - Once your assessment is complete, you'll receive an evaluation report from the service provider.

-- Be sure to submit your application within 90 days of receiving your evaluation report.
+- Be sure to submit your final evaluation report by the deadline.

 Applying for a Temporary Work Permit (TWP)

 - You will need to obtain a TWP to operate your business in Saskatchewan.